-Tibet Plateau is a vast, elevated plateau in the western part of China, commonly referred to as the “Three Provinces,” that are listed below
+Tibet Plateau is a vast, elevated plateau in the western part of China, commonly referred to as the traditional “Three Provinces,” that are listed below

 Tibet Autonomous Region